 From the mesmerizing arpeggios of the Great Fairy Fountains to the enigmatic melody of Saria’s song, The Legend of Zelda is filled with tunes that are adored on a universal level.
 The single piece of music that stands at the forefront of these works is legendary composer Koji Kondo’s overworld theme, which also serves as the main theme of the overall series.
 The piece perfectly captures the thrill of being a hero on a grand adventure that’s full of both awe-inspiring discoveries and formidable foes.

-To celebrate the release of The Legend of Zelda: Link’s Awakening, a re-make of a classic Zelda title from 1993, let’s explore how Kondo’s timeless main theme uses harmony to convey the wide array of emotions associated with adventure.
+In this article, let’s explore how Kondo’s timeless main theme uses harmony to convey the wide array of emotions associated with adventure.
 Below, we’ve transcribed the melody and some basic block chords using both sheet music and MIDI (download the MIDI file here):

 The melody of The Legend of Zelda‘s overworld theme